lerna-stack/akka-entity-replication/docs/implementation_guide.md

 The replication actor handles commands using `receiveCommand` method.
 A command  is handled by creating an event.
 Events which are passed to `replica` method are sent to all other replicas of the entity and updates replicas state.
 The second argument to the `replica` method is a callback that will be called after the entity's replica state update is complete.
 You can receive the same events as the first argument in the callback.
 In a callback, an entity state update is performed based on an event.
 In the example, the `Deposit` and `Withdraw` commands perform these operations.

 Operations that inform the client of the state without updating the entity's state are checked for consistency by calling `ensureConsistency` instead of `replicate`.
 The example calls this method when querying the account balance with the `GetBalance` command.

+Note that when you call `replicate`, the response can be returned to the client with consistency without calling `ensureConsistency`.
+Simply returning the response to the `sender` in the callback of `replicate` will guarantee consistency.

 The `receiveReplica` method of the replication actor implements the process of receiving an event.
 The event is received when a replica of another entity sends an event in the `replica` method, or when an event created immediately after the creation of the replication actor is replayed to restore the entity's state.